 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-His life is closely intertwined with the lives of two women, Zoe and Photina, who are commemorated on the same day.
+His life is closely intertwined with the lives of two women, Zoe and Photina.
 Yet he was a hermit saint, and already by the age of eighteen he had decided to live his life in a mountain retreat fairly near the city but having no contact with it.
 He would be there for twenty-five years, becoming known in the area for his gift of healing and his silence.

 Zoe put on rags and made herself look disheveled.
 Then she approached his dwelling at night, pretending she was disoriented after wandering too far in the dark.
 Appealing to his compassion, she prevailed on him to let her spend the night in his cell.
 He went to sleep in a large crevice near the cell.

 Just before morning, Zoe tidied herself and changed into alluring clothes she'd brought in what had seemed like a beggar's bundle.
-When Martinian came to tell her she must leave, she offered herself to him in a low, sultry voice.
+When Martinian came to tell her it was time to leave, she offered herself to him in a low, sultry voice.
 He was almost overcome with desire, and walked outside for a moment to recover.

 Perhaps it was because he'd been compassionate that God strengthened Martinian, keeping him from doing something that would have destroyed the life he'd worked for a quarter-century to build.
 He returned to the cell, built a small fire, and put his feet into it.
 The pain made this man, known for silence, cry out.
 He pulled his feet from the fire and lay gasping and sobbing on the ground.